DanielKotik/Optical-beams-MEEP/README.md

     source current distribution

 ## Invocation
-A Scheme configuration file (extension ``.ctl``) may be launched with the serial or parallel version of Meep and with parameters specified via command line arguments by executing the command
+A Scheme configuration file (extension ``.ctl``) may be launched with the serial or parallel version of Meep and with parameters specified via command line arguments, e.g. by executing the command

 ``mpirun -np X meep-mpi interface='"concave"' Gauss2d.ctl`` (notice the combined single and double quotes)